eliaskosunen/scnlib/README.md

 No exceptions will ever be thrown by `scnlib` functions.
 If any user-defined operations, like `operator>>` throw, the behavior is undefined.

-The library can't be used with `-fno-exceptions`, though, as it still needs to catch possible exceptions thrown by standard library functions.
+The library can be compiled with `-fno-exceptions`, but some of its functionality will be disabled, namely `sto` method for integer and float scanning.

 ### `ignore`